In North Dakota GOP primaries, US Rep. Armstrong wins for governor and Fedorchak for House

 “We’ve never taken anything for granted in this race.
 We never take our supporters for granted,” Armstrong said.
 “We never take North Dakota for granted, and we’re really excited, and we’re excited to move to the next step.”

 Fedorchak won a five-way contest between candidates who ranged from seasoned officeholders to little-known contenders.
-She would be the first woman to hold North Dakota’s House seat.
+She would be the first woman to represent North Dakota in the House.

 Also Tuesday, voters approved a high-profile initiative that would bar people from running or serving in the U.S. House or Senate if they are to turn 81 years old during their term.